syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 It typically does not appear alone, but is associated with markup annotation, its parent annotation.

-The below code snippet explains how to add pop-up annotation in a PDF document.
+The following code example explains how to add pop-up annotation in a PDF document.

 {% highlight c# %}
 [C#]

-//Create a new rectangle
+//Creates a new rectangle

 RectangleF rectangle = new RectangleF(10, 40, 30, 30);

-//Create a new popup annotation.
+//Creates a new popup annotation.

 PdfPopupAnnotation popupAnnotation = new PdfPopupAnnotation(rectangle, "Test popup annotation");